Gogi2016/ToDoApp/ARCHITECTURE.md

 The architecture is simple and does not require any external servers or databases, which makes the project highly feasible for development with minimal overhead.
 The local storage solution ensures data is persisted across sessions without the need for complex backend services.
 This approach also allows for faster development and deployment.

 ### 3. Technology Stack
-Frontend: HTML, CSS, JavaScript
+-Frontend: HTML, CSS, JavaScript
-Storage: Local Storage (Browser-based)
+-Storage: Local Storage (Browser-based)

 ### 4. Future Enhancements
-Implement a backend with Firebase or Node.js for more advanced features like password reset and user management.
+-Implement a backend with Firebase or Node.js for more advanced features like password reset and user management.
-Add reminders and notifications.
+-Add reminders and notifications.
-Introduce task categorization and priorities.
+-Introduce task categorization and priorities.
-Develop a mobile app version.
+-Develop a mobile app version.